Ty-Sir/OpenMint/README.md

 OpenMint stores and pins the ERC-721 metadata on IPFS using a gateway provided by [Moralis](https://moralis.io/).

 ### Unlockable Content
 Unlockable content is any information that can be described in text format you want the owner of the NFT you make to have exclusive access to.
-This can be anything from a link to a high-res download since the max we offer is 64 MB, or it could be a password to a website to unlock a physical product.
+This can be anything from a link to a high-res download since the max file you can upload to IPFS on OpenMint is 64 MB, or it could be a password to a website to unlock a physical product.
 Your imagination is the limit.
 The description of what the unlockable content contains is typically found under `Additional Info` on the token's page.
 This information stays with the token and transfers with ownership on sale and transfer.
 This information can only be set when creating the NFT and cannot be changed later.
 ### Tipping
 Users can send tips in form of crypto-currency to each other using a `Send Tip` button found on their profile page.
 ### Buying